tsdataclinic/scout/Tutorial.md

 ![dataset page](https://tsdataclinic.github.io/scout/tutorial_images/dataset_page.png)

-The dataset page shows us information on the dataset itself, including on the left hand side of the page, the datasets name, its full description, associated metadata and a button to view the dataset on the Open Data portal website.
+The dataset page shows us information on the dataset itself, including on the left hand side of the page, the dataset's name, its full description, associated metadata, and a button to view the dataset on the Open Data portal website.

-On the right we see a list of other recommended datasets that you might want to explore.
-This is the heart of scout, it tries to automatically suggest datasets to you that might be useful or interesting based on your interest in the current dataset.
+On the right, we see a list of other recommended datasets that you might want to explore.
+This is the heart of *scout*: it tries to automatically suggest datasets to you that might be useful or interesting based on your interest in the current dataset.
 Let's take a look at the "Potential Join Columns" tab.

 ![potential join column tab](https://tsdataclinic.github.io/scout/tutorial_images/potential_join_columns.png)

 This tab shows a list of columns that exist in the current dataset along with the type of each column.
 On the far right, you can see a number which lists the number of other datasets on the open data portal that also have that column.
 Why is this useful?
 For some columns, like latitude or longitude, this might not tell us much about the dataset apart from the fact that it has some geographical information.
-However for columns that contain a common identifier, like "DBN", "School Name" or "BBL", this can give an idea of how many datasets this dataset can be joined with.
+However, for columns that contain a common identifier, like "DBN", "School Name" or "BBL", this can give an idea of how many datasets this dataset can be joined with.

 What do we mean by join?
-Well the dataset we are currently looking at is the Math Exam results by school for 2013 - 2018, Perhaps not surprisingly, it contails data about  how students at a particular school did on their math exams in the years 2013 to 2018.
-Looking at the columns list however it doesn't tell us much about the school itself.
+Well, the dataset we are currently looking at is the Math Exam results by school for 2013 - 2018.
+Perhaps not surprisingly, it contains data about how students at a particular school did on their math exams in the years 2013 to 2018.
+Looking at the columns list, however, it doesn't tell us much about the school itself.

-However scout is helpfully informing us that there are 305 datasets that share the column DBN.
-DBN stands for "District Borough Number" which is a unique identifier that the city uses to identify a school.
+*Scout* is helpfully informing us that there are 305 datasets that share the column DBN.
+DBN stands for "District Borough Number," which is a unique identifier that the city uses to identify a school.
 One of those might tell us more about each of the schools within the current datasets.
 Let's go hunting for a dataset that might tell us more about the schools.

 ![dbn expand](https://tsdataclinic.github.io/scout/tutorial_images/dbn_expanded.png)